 - Roof Forms: A variety of roof lines is encouraged, including front gable, side gable, hip, and flat (with or without a parapet), particularly where buildings are to be sited close together within the same development.
-All buildings should have defined cornice. - 764.1.a Dormers are encouraged on residential and mixed-use buildings, provided that the ridge of any dormer is below the ridge of the main roof. - 764.1.b Buildings sited at the intersection of two or more streets should consider the creation of a focal point on the streetscape, such as a tower or cupola, provided that the height of any such focal point does not exceed 1.25 times the building height. - 764.1.c Locate Accessory Rooftop Elements, such as roof decks and railings, roof access hatches, mechanical equipment and elevator head houses out of view from the street wherever possible; screening may be required, by means of parapets, walls, fences, dense evergreen foliate or other suitable means, to reduce visual impact, provided that the screening itself does not exacerbate the problem of visibility. - 764.1.c.1 Utilize skylights with a traditional flat or hipped profile; avoid bubble skylights. - 764.1.c.2 Provide roof decks with a low profile relative to the slope of the roof. - 764.1.c.3 Here railings are required; provide style that is visually permeable and no more than 4.5 feet tall, to reduce their visual impact. - 764.1.c.4 Screen all mechanical, electrical, communications, and service equipment, including satellite dishes and vent pipes, with the intent of causing minimal acoustic intrusion on building occupants and adjacent uses. - Windows: Fenestration patterns may vary from building to building within the same development but should exhibit general consistency along a streetscape.
+All buildings should have defined cornice. - 764.1.a Dormers are encouraged on residential and mixed-use buildings, provided that the ridge of any dormer is below the ridge of the main roof. - Point on the streetscape, such as a tower or cupola, provided that the height of any such focal point does not exceed 1.25 times the building height. - 764.1.c Locate Accessory Rooftop Elements, such as roof decks and railings, roof access hatches, mechanical equipment and elevator head houses out of view from the street wherever possible; screening may be required, by means of parapets, walls, fences, dense evergreen foliate or other suitable means, to reduce visual impact, provided that the screening itself does not exacerbate the problem of visibility. - 764.1.c.1 Utilize skylights with a traditional flat or hipped profile; avoid bubble skylights. - 764.1.c.2 Provide roof decks with a low profile relative to the slope of the roof. - 764.1.c.3 Here railings are required; provide style that is visually permeable and no more than 4.5 feet tall, to reduce their visual impact. - 764.1.c.4 Screen all mechanical, electrical, communications, and service equipment, including satellite dishes and vent pipes, with the intent of causing minimal acoustic intrusion on building occupants and adjacent uses. - Windows: Fenestration patterns may vary from building to building within the same development but should exhibit general consistency along a streetscape.
 Ground-floor windows should be provided for all buildings; upper floors windows may be enhanced with bays or balconies.
 Vertical proportions for windows are preferred; continuous horizontal bands of window glass are discouraged.
 Windows should be of clear glass to allow two-way visibility, which enhances safety on the street and creates a visually interesting pedestrian environment; dart tinted or mirrored glass in not permitted, but interior window treatments may be provided for privacy.
 Exterior shutters or blinds are encouraged, and should be designed to fit the size and shape of window openings.